 In the following section, we’ll show you how to view and interpret the results.

 How to analyze the results of the Van Westendorp price model survey

-Once you feel you’ve received a sufficient number of responses, it’s time for analysis.
+Once you feel you’ve received enough responses, it’s time for analysis.

 Next, you have two options:

 - Manually add the data to an Excel spreadsheet and build a line chart based on the results.

 - Download all the responses in a .xlsx file, build a pivot table to calculate the percentage of responses for each price, and build a chart based on the pivot table results.